Handling responses¶

 The Snowflake API returns data in partitions.
 Snowflake determines the number of partitions and the size of each partition that is returned.
 The size of a partition is variable and is based on the amount of data returned by Snowflake for a particular SQL query.

-field.
+When you submit a request, the body of this response includes a partitionInfo field.
 This field contains an array of objects, each of which describes a partition of data.
 This first object describes the partition of data returned in this response.

-The rest of the objects describe the additional partitions that you can retrieve by submitting subsequent requests with partition=partition_number
+The rest of the objects describe the additional partitions that you can retrieve by submitting subsequent requests with partition=partition_number.

 Each object in the array specifies the number of rows and size of a partition.
 Your application can use this partition metadata to determine how to handle the partitions returned for subsequent requests.